basho/basho_docs/source/languages/en/riak/ops/building/installing/mac-osx.md

 ```

 {{/1.4.0+}}
-After the release is untarred you will be able to cd into the riak directory and execute `bin/riak` start to start the Riak node.
+After the release is untarred, you will be able to `cd` into the riak directory and execute `bin/riak start` to start the Riak node.

 ## Homebrew